haywood-d-johnson/gameday-central/README.md

 ## Acknowledgments 👏

 -   ESPN API for game data
--   NFL for broadcast information
+-   Football for broadcast information
 -   All contributors and users of the application

 ## 🌟 Author